Can laser eye surgery fix astigmatism?

 The ideal eye should be round.
 Unfortunately, most of us do not have perfect eyes.
 In reality, most people have an eye with astigmatism to some degree or another.

-Most individuals are born with astigmatism, but it can also develop due to eye conditions, eye surgery, or injury.
+Astigmatism is a common condition.
+Most individuals are born with it, but it can also develop due to eye conditions, previous surgical procedures, or injury.

-Laser eye surgery, including LASIK eye surgery, works by reshaping the curvature of the cornea.
-By carefully removing microscopic amounts of corneal tissue, the procedure ensures that light properly focuses on the retina, eliminating blurred vision and improving overall clarity.
+Yes.
+Laser eye surgery, including LASIK eye surgery, can correct refractive errors like astigmatism.
+It works by reshaping the cornea using an excimer laser, allowing light to focus properly on the retina.
+By carefully removing microscopic amounts of corneal tissue, the procedure helps eliminate blurred vision problems and improve clarity.

 Is laser eye surgery for astigmatism safe?